Here are my other Brazos Bend

 been at BBSP at least once a week for over 3 years and have never seen

-a Snapping Turtle in the water, or anywhere else there.
+or anywhere else there.
 I've seen Pond

 Turtles, Sliders, Musk Turtles, Box Turtles and Softshell Turtles, but